Snapchat Lovers, You Need To Download This App ASAP

 Around our offices, Snow has induced laughs, squeals, and all sorts of childish giggles.
 It is pure, fantastical playfulness at its best.
 You can turn yourself into Minnie Mouse, a deer, a traffic cone (yes, really, a traffic cone), a puppy, a pineapple, a fried egg, a seedling — the options are endless, and oddly specific.

-There are also cutesy animated characters, as well as color filters that you can choose from, which are similar to the ones available on Instagram.
+There are also cutesy animated characters, as well as colour filters that you can choose from, which are similar to the ones available on Instagram.

 Of course, not everything about Snow is perfect.
 There are some culturally insensitive filters such as a Native American headdress that, for obvious reasons, are best left unused.
 As with any social media, it's only fun so long as you stay respectful and considerate.